heiner/heiner.github.com/_posts/2021-03-23-pis-deaths-and-statistics.markdown

 where $$\eta, b > 0$$ are parameters to be determined from the data (see below).
-This also tells us why our "rate increase of a rate" doesn't lead to probabilities greater than one over time: It's a rate increase for the conditional probability at that fixed point in time
+This also tells us why our "rate increase of a rate" doesn't lead to probabilities greater than one over time: The hazard function grows to infinity and is not a pdf.
+However, for any $$t_0
-$$t_0$$.
-The hazard function itself does grow to infinity.
+\ge 0$$, the initial value of the conditional pdf ("going forward") is
+$$h(t_0)$$.
+For large $$t_0$$, the conditional pdf starts high and then declines rapidly; the density functions have likelihoods larger than one but over shorter and shorter time intervals.

 Given this, what is the cdf for this _Gompertz distribution_?
 Well,